Stocks tumble after Trump bans travel from Europe to contain virus blow

 In the currency market, the dollar slid against the safe-haven yen and the Swiss franc.

-The euro traded at $1.1272, flirting with its lowest level in a week, ahead of the European Central Bank's policy meeting later in the day.
+The euro traded at $1.1321, up 0.5% ahead of the European Central Bank's policy meeting later in the day.

 The ECB is all but certain to unveil new stimulus measures, including new, ultra-cheap loans for banks to pass onto small and medium-sized firms.